LacunaSoftware/docs/docs.en-us/articles/signer/integration-guide.md

 If you want to sign the document in your own application, you can use the **Embedded Signature** option.

 To do so, you must follow the same steps shown in the previous section, however, when sending the document, it is recommended to add the parameter
-`disablePendingActionNotifications` setted as `true`.
+`disablePendingActionNotifications` sett as `true`.
 Thus, notifications will not be considered for participants.

 After the creation of the document, send the document ID to get the Subscription URL using the [URL action API](https://www.dropsigner.com/swagger/index.html#operations-Documents-post_api_documents__id__action_url):